HT2026 Design & Analysis of Algorithms notes

 MaxHeapify(A, largest)

-We carry out MaxHeapify on every node, starting from the bottom (skipping leaves - this skips about half of the vertices).
+We carry out MaxHeapify on every node, starting from the bottom, but skipping leaves, as they are already singleton max-heaps; allows us to skips about half of the nodes.

 MakeMaxHeap(A):